 Morris Eddy- Director.
 Morris is the Vice President of Human Resources at AirBoss of America.
 After graduating from McMaster University with an Honours Bachelor of Commerce degree, he entered the field of Human Resources and has gained experience in all facets of the profession over the past 30 years.
 As a Certified Human Resources Leader, his career has spanned several industries and includes both public and private sector experience.
 Morris is the proud father of two sons.
 Much of his time over the past two decades was dedicated to volunteering with local sports to support their development.
 He is passionate about team development both personally and professionally.
 Now that he has the opportunity, he has a sincere interest in learning more about the healthcare industry and contributing to the betterment of health and well-being in the community.

 Ana Araujo– Director.
-Ana is a Senior HR Manager, supporting Corporate Operations and South West Ontario for Purolator.
-Ana is also co-chair of the Women in Operations Network at Purolator.
-After working in HR for almost 30yrs Ana felt drawn to giving back to her community in some way.
+Ana is a Senior HR Manager in the shipping and logistics sector and is an advocate for women’s initiatives.
+After working in HR for almost 30 years Ana felt drawn to giving back to her community in some way.
 The opportunity to serve on the Waterloo Region Nurse Practitioner Led Clinic felt serendipitous as it came at a time when Ana was looking to add to her career portfolio in an intentional way.
 Having experienced the invaluable support from a Nurse Practitioner at a point in her life, the ability to support the profession and the exceptional work the team at WRNPLC does felt right.
 Ana will utilize her skills and experience to help advocate for the community she lives in, and hopes to drive support and sponsorship for the WRNPLC through her network.